Campylobacter jejuni: Clinical Microbiology

 Under light microscopy, C. jejuni has a characteristic "sea-gull" shape as a consequence of its helical form.
 Campylobacter is grown on specially selective "CAMP" agar plates at 42 °C, the normal avian body temperature, rather than at 37 °C, the temperature at which most other pathogenic bacteria are grown.
-Since the colonies are oxidase positive, they usually only grow in scanty amounts on the plates.
-Microaerophilic conditions are required for luxurious growth.
 A selective blood agar medium (Skirrow's medium) can be used.
-Greater selectivity can be gained with an infusion of a cocktail of antibiotics: vancomycin, polymixin-B, trimethoprim, and actidione (Preston's agar), and growth under microaerophilic conditions at 42 °C.
+Greater selectivity can be gained with an infusion of a cocktail of antibiotics: vancomycin, polymixin-B, trimethoprim, and actidione (Preston's agar), and growth under microaerophilic conditions at 42 °C. Microaerophilic conditions are required for luxurious growth.

+Suspicious colonies should be screened for oxidase and catalase activity.
+C. jejuni can be readily identified by commercial phenotypic assays.
+Alternatively, molecular assays based on PCR amplification of the 16S rRNA are also available.

 Genome

 The genome of C. jejuni strain NCTC11168 was published in 2000, revealing 1,641,481 base pairs (30.6% G+C) predicted to encode 1,654 proteins and 54 stable RNA species.
 The genome is unusual in that virtually no insertion sequences or phage-associated sequences and very few repeat sequences are found.
 One of the most striking findings in the genome was the presence of hypervariable sequences.
 These short homopolymeric runs of nucleotides were commonly found in genes encoding the biosynthesis or modification of surface structures, or in closely linked genes of unknown function.
 The apparently high rate of variation of these homopolymeric tracts may be important in the survival strategy of C. jejuni.
 The genome was re-annotated in 2007 updating 18.2% of product functions.
 Analysis also predicted the first pathogenicity island in C. jejuni among select strains, harbouring the bacteria's Type VI secretion system and putative cognate effectors.

 Initial transposon mutagenesis screens revealed 195 essential genes, although this number is likely to go up with additional analysis.